ssighakoli/Advanced-Database-Organization/assign2/README.md

 - When found, it sets dirtyBit = 1 for that page.

 #### 2.pinPage():
+- With the pinPage function, a page is retrieved from the buffer pool and pinned in memory.
+As input, it takes a pointer to the buffer pool structure (BM_BufferPool), a pointer to a BM_PageHandle structure that will hold the page data, and the page number (pageNum).

+- If the requested page has already been placed in the buffer pool, the function simply returns a pointer to the page frame containing the page data and increases its fix count by 1.

+- If the page is not in the buffer pool, the function reads it from disk and finds a free page frame to store it.
+The replacement strategy used to choose a page frame depends on the implementation of the buffer manager.
+Once a page frame has been chosen, the page data is read from disk and stored in the page frame.
+The function then updates the BM_PageHandle structure to point to the page frame and sets the fix count of the page to 1.

+- In the absence of free page frames in the buffer pool, the function evicts one of the existing frames to make room for the new page.

+- After pinning the page in memory, the function returns RC_OK to indicate success.
+If an error occurs, the function returns an appropriate error code

 #### 3.unpinPage():
 - This function is used to unpin the page.